Sarmioe/MoMit/README.md

 > Client: cd ./MoMitClient && go build ./main.go ./utils.go
 >
 > Server: cd ./MoMitServer && go build ./main.go ./utils.go
+>
+> Run the "build-all.bat" or "build-all.sh" file to build the all versions.

 ## How to it work?